 Sometimes people don’t realize the long-term effects right away.
 It can be very difficult to assess the full extent of the personal injury at first, or they don’t see the proper specialists for a while.
 They may not realize that their injuries are more involved than just a headache or a concussion.
 In such situations, the injured person may not realize why they’re having certain changes or difficulties in their life until later.

 A wide variety of symptoms may be experienced by someone with this type of injury, not limited to, but possibly including:

 - Loss of consciousness varying in time

 - Incoherent speaking

-The effects of a traumatic brain injury can be many and can include:
+The effects of this injury can be many and can include: